-- The notes are designed for investors who seek exposure to any appreciation of the S&P 500® Futures Excess Return Index over the term of the notes. - Investors should be willing to forgo interest payments, while seeking full repayment of principal at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about March 20, 2025 and are expected to settle on or about March 25, 2025. - CUSIP: 48136CUK3
+- The notes are designed for investors who seek uncapped, unleveraged exposure to any appreciation of the S&P 500® Futures Excess Return Index, which we refer to as the Index, at maturity, subject to a contingent minimum return of 32.60%. - The notes are also designed for investors who seek a fixed return of 32.60% at maturity if the Final Value is equal to the Initial Value or is less than the Initial Value by up to 20.00%. - Investors should be willing to forgo interest payments and be willing to lose up to 80.00% of their principal amount at maturity. - The notes are unsecured and unsubordinated obligations of JPMorgan Chase Financial Company LLC, which we refer to as JPMorgan Financial, the payment on which is fully and unconditionally guaranteed by JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Financial, as issuer of the notes, and the credit risk of JPMorgan Chase & Co., as guarantor of the notes. - · Minimum denominations of \$1,000 and integral multiples thereof - The notes priced on January 31, 2025 and are expected to settle on or about February 5, 2025. - CUSIP: 48136BLG4

 Investing in the notes involves a number of risks.
-See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, Annex A to the accompanying prospectus addendum, "Risk Factors" beginning on page PS-12 of the accompanying product supplement and "Selected Risk Considerations" beginning on page PS-5 of this pricing supplement.
+See "Risk Factors" beginning on page S-2 of the accompanying prospectus supplement, Annex A to the accompanying prospectus addendum, "Risk Factors" beginning on page PS-11 of the accompanying product supplement and "Selected Risk Considerations" beginning on page PS-5 of this pricing supplement.

-Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this pricing supplement or the accompanying product supplement, underlying supplement, prospectus and prospectus addendum.
+Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this pricing supplement or the accompanying product supplement, underlying supplement, prospectus supplement, prospectus and prospectus addendum.
 Any representation to the contrary is a criminal offense.

 Price to Public (1) Fees and Commissions (2) Proceeds to Issuer

-Per note \$1,000 \$ \$
+Per note \$1,000 \$10 \$990

-Total \$ \$ \$
+Total \$1,705,000 \$17,050 \$1,687,950